How Does Foil Printing Work?

 Hot Foiling, Cold Foiling And Digital Foiling

-These 3 printing techniques have different ways of transferring metallic elements, which affect the amount of shine and texture.
+When it comes to foil printing, there are three methods, Hot Foiling, Cold Foiling And Digital Foiling.
+These 3 foil printing techniques all have different ways of transferring metallic elements from a film onto the paper.
+Surprisingly, each method and the machines used for said methods can affect the shine and texture of the finished foil highlights.
 Foil printing has evolved from a slow manufacturing process to the latest digital equipment that is capable of fast foil printing with more customisation options than ever before.
-Let's take a look at the 3 different foil printing techniques, how they work and why they were invented.

-Foil printing was inspired by gold book covers from the middle ages.
-This is when monks handcrafted sacred texts and debossed the leather covers, before adding gold leaf.
-They were highly treasured and protected because books were scarce.
+Foil printing was inspired by gold book covers and gold embellished stationery from the middle ages.
+This is when monks handcrafted sacred texts and debossed the leather covers, before adding gold leaf into the crevices they created.
+There were also other methods using natural pigments from flowers mixed with mercury that was painted onto paper by hand.
+These foiled artifacts were highly treasured and protected because books were scarce.
 In fact, during these times, most people were illiterate, and books rarely had a cover.
-By 1840, most books had a book cover and gold embellishments and illustrations became more common.
+By 1840, most books had a book cover and gold embellishments and metallic gold illustrations became more common.

 Hot Foil Printing Method

-With this technique, you can see the rough contours of the paper, so the light does not reflect as much as the other methods below.
+With the hot foiling technique, because of how the foil is pushed into the paper, you can see the rough contours of the paper, so the light does not reflect as much as the other methods below.
 This also means that the foiled areas can be inconsistent, sometimes it can look patchy when the colour doesn't get into the grooves in the paper.

 Cold Foiling Printing Process

-This method was invented to eliminate the need for the costly metal stamp making process.
-It is therefore a little faster and cheaper because it doesn’t require the plates to be manufactured for each design.
+The cold foil method was invented to eliminate the need for the costly metal stamp making process.
+It is, therefore, a little faster and cheaper because it doesn’t require the plates to be manufactured for each design.

-Instead, this process simply sticks the foil onto card or paper.
-This also works on thinner materials because it does not need to emboss the surface area.
+Because this process simply sticks the foil onto paper with glue, it can work on thinner materials because it does not need to deboss the surface area.
 It is sometimes claimed to be more environmentally friendly because there is no heat and no need to manufacture plates for each design.
 However, it still uses similar materials with the addition of glue.

 Digital Foil Printing Process